For parents and/or caregivers of children who have an acquired brain injury (ABI) and are between the ages of 6 to 18 years.

 This group empowers caregivers to manage the challenges that an ABI brings to their child, their relationships, their families and themselves.
 It will help to reduce caregiver strain and burden.
 It will improve the quality of care for children with an ABI.

-These groups are facilitated by social workers who will guide the discussion and bring information each month about a different aspect of coping.
+These groups are facilitated by a social worker who will guide the discussion and bring information each month about a different aspect of coping.

 If you are interested in attending email email@example.com to register and get the zoom link sent to you.
 If you have any questions about the program call 519-981-1329.